School support activities from Scottish further and higher education establishments

 We have worked with HE/FE colleagues to develop a series of opportunities and resources for schools to use to support language learning.

 The 'Working Together for Languages' report produced by UCMLS provides an evaluation of four collaborative language promotional initiatives to help reverse negative attitudes to languages.
-Amongst these are the following projects which teachers can find out more about on the SCILT website:
+Amongst these are the following projects which teachers can find out more about on the SCILT website.
+Whilst some of these initiatives are now archived, information is still available online for teachers seeking to replicate similar events in their own school or cluster:

 Mother Tongue Other Tongue